-All corporations filing a short period income and/or net worth Georgia tax return for any reason other than filing an initial or final return shall compute the net worth in accordance with the following instructions:
+Georgia tax return for any reason other than filing an initial or following instructions:

 The net worth tax shall be computed based upon the net worth per the ending balance sheet of the short period return.
 The tax is then prorated based on the number of months included in the short period return.